DipraChaudhry/Ahaar/README.md

 # Ahaar
-Food for poor app was build by Digislayers as a part of SheHacks DTU 2021 conducted by Climb DTU/
+Food for poor app was build by Digislayers as a part of SheHacks DTU 2021 conducted by Climb DTU.

 Problem :
 Food Wastage is a major problem in India .A significant amount of food is thrown by restaurants and eateries every single day.
 It is estimated that 40% of the food produced in India is wasted every year.
 It is all the more shocking as a lot of people in our country do not even get two square meals a day.